maoberlehner/markus-oberlehner-net/content/blog/building-custom-multi-option-form-components-with-vue.md

 date = "2018-05-06T08:06:42+02:00"
 title = "Building Custom Multi-Option Form Components with Vue.js" description = "Learn how to build custom multi-option form components, which allow using objects as values, with Vue.js." intro = "In my opinion, one of the most significant features of Vue.js, is the ability to build custom form components with ease.
-Thanks to `v-model` and the straight forward event system, we can build powerful new form components or enhance existing form fields and input types with superpowers..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
+Thanks to `v-model` and the straightforward event system, we can build powerful new form components or enhance existing form fields and input types with superpowers..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
 +++

 In my opinion, one of the most significant features of Vue.js, is the ability to build custom form components with ease.
-Thanks to `v-model` and the straight forward event system, we can build powerful new form components or enhance existing form fields and input types with superpowers.
+Thanks to `v-model` and the straightforward event system, we can build powerful new form components or enhance existing form fields and input types with superpowers.

 <div class="c-content__figure">
   <div class="c-content__broad">